terascope/teraslice/docs/packages/data-mate/overview.md

 ### parseJSON

-`parseJSON(input) - Parses the json input, if given an array it will convert everything in the array excluding null/undefined values`
+`parseJSON(input, context) - Parses the json input, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`